Strategic Real Estate Alliance Announces Integrated Brand, Nicola Blackwood Realty Advisors

 /EIN News/ -- Vancouver, BC, March 30, 2023 (GLOBE NEWSWIRE) -- After two successful years of partnership, Nicola Wealth is re-branding Blackwood Partners Inc. as Nicola Blackwood Realty Advisors.

 Nicola Wealth’s acquisition of Blackwood Partners in 2021 reinforced the firm’s commitment to building their institutional offering.
 With over $13.7 billion (CAD) of assets under management, Nicola Wealth offers a diverse range of investment opportunities in public and private asset classes.
-Real estate, in particular, plays an important role within client portfolios through three evergreen open-ended real estate limited partnerships run by the Nicola Wealth Real Estate (NWRE) team based in Vancouver.
+Real estate, in particular, plays an important role within client portfolios through three evergreen open-ended real estate limited partnerships run by the Nicola Wealth Real Estate (NWRE) team.

 Nicola Blackwood Realty Advisors has an established team based in Toronto with a reputable track record dating back to 2000.
 This team provides real estate development and asset management services to institutional clients seeking direct investment opportunities in Canada.